2 Challenges to Shareholder Primacy

 Concept Check

 The example above demonstrates that there is a change in business sentiment.
 CEOs are increasingly realising that creating long-term value for shareholders requires creating value for its stakeholders.
 Through innovative thinking many co-benefits can be created.
-In some regions like Europe, there is also increasing regulation on companies’ social and environmental impacts, so there is more information and transparency for people to make informed decisions.
+In some regions like Europe, there is also increasing regulation on disclosure of companies’ social and environmental impacts, so there is more information and transparency for people to make informed decisions.

 Shareholder Value Myth (Stout, 2012)